Scholarship Funds

 Established by the Indiana Packers Corporation, this fund provides scholarships to qualified students graduating from any accredited Carroll County High School who are pursuing a program of study in agriculture at any college or university.
 Preference will be given to students studying animal husbandry.

-Eligibility and selection criteria: (a) superior work ethic; (b) high moral character; (c) above average intelligence; (d) excellent mental attitude; and (e) recommendation from teacher, principal, advisor or faculty member of the high with respect to the nominated student. *Scholarship application is available through the H.S.
-Guidance Departments, the Community Foundation office and is available below.
+Eligibility and selection criteria: (a) superior work ethic; (b) high moral character; (c) above average intelligence; (d) excellent mental attitude; and (e) recommendation from teacher, principal, advisor or faculty member of the high with respect to the nominated student. *Use general scholarship application.

 Mid-North Indiana Executive Committee for Christ Scholarship Fund

-Eligibility and selection criteria: (a) good citizenship and good character; (b) above average intelligence; (c) good scholastic record; (d) recommendation from the principal or faculty advisor of the high school with respect to the nominated student; (e) financial need; and (f) healthy lifestyle. *Applications are available at the high school guidance offices, the Community Foundation office and below.
+Eligibility and selection criteria: (a) good citizenship and good character; (b) above average intelligence; (c) good scholastic record; (d) recommendation from the principal or faculty advisor of the high school with respect to the nominated student; (e) financial need; and (f) healthy lifestyle. *Use Mid-North Indiana Executive Committee for Christ Scholarship application.

 Bill Pearson Scholarship Fund